everythingBlackkk/Reverse_Shell/README.md

 This is a remote attacker tool developed in Python that allows you to establish a connection with a victim machine over a network and execute various commands remotely.

+## Victim Side Code

+I added the victim-side in this repository , so users can see the entire codebase and understand how both attacker-side and victim-side components work together.

 ## Features

 - Establishes a TCP connection with the victim machine.